mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 You can refer https://www.npmjs.com/package/json-rules-engine for further information on JRE.

-## Implementation in Self Testing Tookit
+## Implementation in Self Testing Toolkit

-The rules in self testing toookit are implemented in two levels.
+The rules in self testing toolkit are implemented at two levels.
 * One for validating the incoming request and send error callback if the validation rule matches.
 * Another for generating callbacks if the callback rule matches.